 The only exception to this is if you are primarily developing performance dependent applications (such as low-level system drivers).

 - Security is on somewhat of a middle ground.
 Depending on the application and distribution model it can be completely useless or mission critical.
-It's mostly somewhere in between, and thus can't be ranked as number one.
+Most organizations usually outsource for incident response services which is why it’s mostly somewhere in between, and thus can’t be ranked as number one.

 Gets things done